arjun-krishna/arjun-krishna.github.io/about.md

 <img src="/assets/about/arjun.JPG" />
 </td>
 <td style="padding-left: 50px">
-I am Arjun Krishna, a undergraduate student of Computer Science and Engineering at IIT Madras.
+I am Arjun Krishna, an undergraduate student of Computer Science and Engineering at IIT Madras.
-My interests include Machine Learning, Data Analysis, Artificial Intelligence and Algorithms.
+My interests include Machine Learning, Artificial Intelligence and Algorithms.

 In this blog I have explained some code I have written for projects put up on my github profile and also some notes on interesting topics.
 </td>